-Successful applications will show the project will increase labor efficiency, reduce energy inputs and/or climate impacts, increase processing capacity for regional milk, add value to underutilized products, and/or otherwise address the expansion needs of dairy processors.
+Successful applications will show that in addition to increasing processing capacity for regional milk, the project will increase labor efficiency, reduce energy inputs and/or climate impacts, add value to underutilized products, and/or otherwise address the expansion needs of dairy processors.
 Projects should demonstrate long-term impacts for the processors.